plasticaxe/aoc_2021/README.md

 # Aoc2021

-Solutions for Advent of Code 2021 as a Ruby Gem
+Solutions for https://adventofcode.com/2021 as a Ruby Gem

 ## Installation